Freddie Freeman Player Props: Dodgers vs. Giants

 Freddie Freeman At The Plate

-- In 17.1% of his games this season, he has homered, and 4% of his trips to the dish.
+- He has hit a long ball in 12 games this season (16.9%), homering in 4% of his plate appearances.

-- Freeman has an RBI in 28 of 70 games this season, with multiple RBI in 10 of them.
-He has also driven in three or more of his team's runs in six contests.
+- In 39.4% of his games this year, Freeman has had at least one RBI.
+He's picked up more than one in 14.1% and driven in three or more of his team's runs in six contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.